BatoolMM/Collaborating-on-Open-Data-Science-Projects/README.md

 ## Contributing

 We welcome all contributions to improve the lesson!
-Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.
+The maintainer will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.

 We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at